pklaus/pi-top-install/README.md

 See separate repository https://github.com/rricharz/pi-top-battery-status

 This program has been tested on raspbian jessie and should work well with any distribution.
 Do not forget to turn **i2c** on in *Raspberry Pi Configuration*.
 The program will display the battery status, and will shut down the Raspberry Pi if the battery capacity is low and not charging.
-But on a standard raspbian system it will not be able to turn off the pi-top hub and the power to the Raspberry Pi.
-It will therefore not protect the battery from further depleting.
-The pi-top-hub still needs to be turned off manually with the switch.

 You are encouraged to contribute to this repository.
 See https://guides.github.com/activities/hello-world/ to learn how to create, modify and submit a branch.